openprocurement/openprocurement.auctions.insider/docs/source/overview.rst

 * The only currency (*Value.currency*) for this procedure is hryvnia (UAH).
 * Auction consists of 3 stages: Dutch auction, sealed bid and best bid parts.
 * Auction is passing within a day.
-* *Auction.value* is gradually decreasing during the Dutch part.
+* *Auction.value* is gradually decreasing per 1% during the Dutch part.
-* In case of no bid has been made within Dutch auction, the whole procedure will be marked as invalid.
+* In case of no bid has been made within Dutch auction, the whole procedure will be marked as unsuccessful.
 * Bidders can enter the auction till the end of the Dutch part.